mdminhazulhaq/-YOLO26-Autonomous-Perception-System-On-Edge-Devices/README.md

 The 12-feature model achieved the best image-level MAE, while the 13-feature model achieved the lowest image-level RMSE.

+## Adding more features which are generated from the 'x_center', 'y_center', 'width', and 'height' actually not improving significant performance.
+So, we need to think different way for further optimization of the model and get better performance.
+At this moment, we can think the 5 features dataset is the main dataset.

 ### To train the distance regression model, the anaconda prompt command is:

 (yolov8) C:\Users\UM-User\Downloads\simple_distance_regression>python train_distance_model.py